pybites/pybites.github.io-source/content/pages/apply.md

 ## Accelerate Your Python Career

+So you know Python, you have written a fair bit of code, but you still feel like you "only" write scripts.
+Where to from here?

 Do you want to:

-- Build your dream app?
+- Build your dream app and contribute to society / make the world a better place?

-- Get out of the 9-5 rut?

 - Start your freelancing career?

 - Build your SAAS product, earning yourself a side income?

-- Validate your code, learning software best practices?
+- Validate your code, learning about important Python idioms and software best practices?

 - Boost your confidence, tackling imposter syndrome?

 - Position yourself better as a developer?

-- Cut down commutes, be in charge of your schedule, work from anywhere?
+- Get out of the 9-5 rut, cut down commutes, be in charge of your schedule, and work from anywhere?

 - Deliver projects as a professional developer (testing, documentation, CI, packaging, etc)?

 - Bridge the gap from intermediate to advanced Python?
-(Knowing what you don't know.)

 Yes?
 Then it's time to talk with us.